 The SQL command to create tables is CREATE TABLE.
 If you create a table, you must specify a name for the new table, followed by a specification of all table columns.
-The columns must be specified as a comma-separated list between parentheses.
+The columns must be specified as a commaseparated list between parentheses.
+You might also create a new table by inheriting properties from an existing one.